Oleg Gordievsky: Career

 On completion of his studies, Gordievsky joined the foreign service and was posted to East Berlin in August 1961, just before the erection of the Berlin Wall.
 The building of the wall appalled him and he became disillusioned with the Soviet system.
 After spending a year in Berlin, he returned to Moscow.

-Gordievsky joined the KGB in 1963 and was posted to the Soviet embassy in Copenhagen in 1966.
-He was outraged by the USSR's cruel crushing of the Prague Spring reform movement in Czechoslovakia in August 1968, and began sending covert signals to Danish and British intelligence agents and agencies that he might be willing to cooperate with them.
-In 1974 he agreed to pass secrets to MI6, a step he viewed as "nothing less than undermining the Soviet system".
+Gordievsky became disenchanted with his work in the KGB during his first Danish posting, particularly after the Warsaw Pact invasion of Czechoslovakia in 1968.
+He tried to send a covert sympathetic message to the Politiets Efterretningstjeneste (PET, Danish Security Intelligence Service), but his three-year stint ended and he returned to Moscow before making any direct contact.
+By the time he returned to Copenhagen in October 1972 for a second three-year stint, both the PET and MI6, which had been tipped off by one of Gordievsky's old university friends, felt that he was a persuadable agent.
+MI6 subsequently made contact with Gordievsky, and began running him as a double agent in 1974.
 MI6 gave him the codename SUNBEAM.
 His second posting to Denmark ended in 1978 and he was recalled to Moscow, this time for a lengthy period, because he had divorced his wife and married a woman with whom he had been having an affair.
 The KGB frowned upon affairs and divorces as immoral.
 During this Moscow period it was too risky for him to send any information to MI6.

 After Gordievsky had learned to speak English he lobbied heavily for a position that became vacant in London, and the KGB posted him to London in June 1982.
 He steadily advanced in rank with the help of secret aid and manipulation by MI6, from which he received abundant non-damaging information and contacts.
 MI6 also steadily banished his direct superiors back to Moscow on trumped-up charges so that Gordievsky could take their place, and he continued to provide secret documents and information to MI6.
 While in London, his MI6 code name was NOCTON.
 The CIA, having been told of MI6's high-level informant, but not his name or position, gave him the codename TICKLE.